If I become sick, what do I do and who do I notify?

 Parking deductions have resumed with our return to campus.
 Please check the Parking Services website for more information.

-I read that all employees are expected to complete a daily health assessment.
+I read that all employees are expected to complete a health assessment.
 How will I track any symptoms?

 How will you maintain employee privacy with the use of the health screening app?

 Ensuring a safe workplace is not only the right thing to do, but it is also a federal requirement under OSHA.
 Additionally, other federal regulations related to FMLA and ADA also require that we take the appropriate and timely steps with employees who become sick.
-With that, yes, the app will provide very specific individuals in Human Resources and COVID public health coordinators with the data provided on a daily basis so that we can meet our obligations to do everything we can to provide a safe workplace and to ensure those employees who are ill can be afforded all of the benefits available to them (which then ensures compliance with other federal regulations).
+With that, yes, the software will provide very specific individuals in Human Resources and COVID public health coordinators with the data provided on a daily basis so that we can meet our obligations to do everything we can to provide a safe workplace and to ensure those employees who are ill can be afforded all of the benefits available to them (which then ensures compliance with other federal regulations).

 What if I am working remotely and become sick or need to care for a sick family member and am unable to work, how will I be paid?